 13. Use your GND filters

-To help you get good exposures while in the field, don’t forget to pack your graduated neutral density filters.
+To help you get good exposure while in the field, don’t forget to pack your graduated neutral density filters.
 These will allow you to even out your exposures at the time of capture, making it easier to process your images when you get back home.

 14. Shoot from different angles